(paroxetine hydrochloride) film-coated tablet

 It does not contain all the available information.
 It does not take the place of talking to your doctor or pharmacist.

 All medicines have risks and benefits.
-Your doctor has weighed the expected benefits of you taking Paroxetine GH against the risks this medicine could have for you.
+Your doctor has weighed the risks of you taking Paroxetine GH against the benefits it is expected to have for you.

 If you have any concerns about taking this medicine, ask your doctor or pharmacist.